 There are several triggers why you may want to transition to a new leadership style.
-One trigger might be the organizational needs have evolved, and a new leadership style is required to move the organization or team to the next level.
+One trigger might be the organizational needs have evolved, and a unique leadership style is required to move the organization or team to the next level.
 Maybe you have learned some skills to become a better leader but need to cast aside some of your old leadership habits.
 Evolving to a new leadership style doesn’t happen overnight.
-When moving to a new leadership style, knowing how to make a leadership transition is needed.
+When moving to a unique leadership style, knowing how to make a leadership transition is needed.

 The first step is to understand what you are changing in how you direct and influence your team.
 This introspection is necessary before you move to the next phase of the process.
-Catalog what you will continue to do and what you will do differently in situations that require your to direct or influence your team.
+Catalog what you will continue to do and what you will do differently in situations that require you to direct or influence your team.